-Describe different bright cap colors for various divisions (Recommended): 5K:lime green, 10K yellow, 15K orange
+Describe different bright cap colors for various divisions (Recommended): (neon) green, yellow, pink , blue

-Describe method of accounting for all swimmers before, during and after swim(s): Just prior to race start all swimmers will line up in numerical order and be checked into the water.
-Swimmers will finish crossing an electronic finish line indicating that they finished.
+Describe method of accounting for all swimmers before, during and after swim(s): Just prior to race start all swimmers will line up in numerical order and be checked into the electronic beachfront start/finish line.
+Swimmers will finish crossing an electronic finish line pad indicating that they finished.
 Swimmers who don't finish will check in so that we know they're off the course.
 We will know who went into the water and who came out.
-Swimmers doing the 10k and 15k will cross a timing pad after each lap, checking them in that they completed a lap and will be heading out for their next lap.
+In addition, swimmers are encouraged to bring a monitor.
+Youth swimmers (14-18) are required to have their own monitor and parental permission.